TCL (public transport): Fares

 The TCL network has a fare system composed of paper tickets and a contactless smartcard named Técély.

-Tickets or Técély card need to be validated at ticket barriers when entering a metro or funicular station, or at ticket validators located on board of trams, buses and trolleybuses.
+Tickets or the Técély card need to be validated at ticket barriers when entering a metro or funicular station, or at ticket validators located on board of trams, buses and trolleybuses.
 Validation of ticket or Técély card is mandatory at each connection, except for connections between metro or funicular lines.

 Tickets

 There are multiple types of tickets, with different validity durations.
 There are also different tarifications regarding the age of the passenger.

 The most basic ticket is the "1-hour ticket", it can be validated unlimitedly during 1 hour starting from the first validation.
 It costs €1.90, and it can also be purchased in booklets of 10 tickets at €18 (€1.80 each ticket).
 This ticket is red.

 A "1-hour ticket" at a reduced price is available for people under 26 years old and students under 28 years old, it is sold only by booklets of 10 tickets at €15.40 (€1.54 each ticket).
 This ticket is yellow.

 Another version of the "1-hour ticket" is sold by bus and trolleybus drivers, this one costs €2.20.
-It is more expensive than an usual ticket in order to encourage people to buy tickets at vending machines or other sales points.
+It is more expensive than a usual ticket in order to encourage people to buy tickets at vending machines or other sales points.
 This ticket is grey.

 There are also long duration tickets valid during 2, 24, 48 or 72 hours starting from the first validation.
 These tickets are green.